Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-2.md

 * _The practice_
 * The next level

 Right now, I want to demonstrate how to demonstrate how to apply those principles _in practice_.

+This article may read like a tutorial on adding service objects to Rails app.

 <!-- excerpt -->